riadhassan/academic/_pages/about.md

   - /about/
   - /about.html
 ---
-Riad Hassan, Lecturer, department of Computer Science and Engineering (CSE) in Green University of Bangladesh ([GUB](https://green.edu.bd/faculty-profile/dept-of-cse/md-riad-hassan/)) and pursuing *Research Based MSc* from Bangladesh University of Engineering and Technology ([BUET](https://www.buet.ac.bd/)). **Currently, I am working on Medical Imaging**, to be more specific Multi-Organ at Risk (OAR) Segmentation from CT scan.
-My research area are:
+Riad Hassan, Lecturer, department of Computer Science and Engineering (CSE) in Green University of Bangladesh ([GUB](https://green.edu.bd/faculty-profile/dept-of-cse/md-riad-hassan/)) and pursuing *Research Based MSc* from Bangladesh University of Engineering and Technology ([BUET](https://www.buet.ac.bd/)).
+Beside those, I also conduct research with [BioRAIN Lab](https://biorainlab.net/author/riad-hassan/).
+My research interests are:
 * Deep Learning
 * Medical Imaging
 * Region of Interest